 I’ll also note that many places use the Subtitle Title approach, or some variation therein, as their default style.
 The Urban Institute, for example, places the axis label next to the vertical axis (see the style guide) and the Congressional Budget Office places it just above the vertical axis.

 By comparison, the Sunlight Foundation rotates the vertical axis (though, I would argue in the wrong direction) to leave room for an explanatory subtitle.

-Of course, if the axis title is short, maybe you just need a callout instead, as the Dallas Morning News describes in their style guide (you can find a selection of other data visualization guides at the Style Guides tab of my website).
+Of course, if the axis title is short, maybe you just need a callout instead, as the Dallas Morning News describes in their style guide (you can find a selection of other data visualization guides in the Style Guides on my website).

 In this case, maybe simply putting a percentage sign next to the top y-axis label would suffice.

 In sum then, my view on what to do with the vertical axis label has changed.
 I now prefer to make it a subtitle—a little smaller, maybe even a slightly different color—which better links the axis label and the chart title.

 Thoughts?
 Where do you prefer to put your axis labels?
 Leave your comments in below or let me know on Twitter.